 Single Dependents - Not Blind or 65+

-You need to file if any of these fit your income situation:
+You must file if any of these fit your income situation:

 Single Dependents - Blind and/or 65+

-If any of these income limits apply, then you need to file:
+If any of these income limits apply, then you must file:

 Married Dependents - Not Blind or 65+

-You need to file a tax return if you have income based on this criteria:
+You must file a tax return if you have income based on these criteria:

-- Gross income of $5 or more for married couples filing separately and itemizing;
+- Gross income of $5 or more for married couples who file separately and itemize their deductions

 Married Dependents - Blind and/or 65+

-If any of these apply to your income, you have to file:
+You must file if any of these factors apply to your income: